OMTAKALE2004/Object-Detection-for-Blind-Person/README.md

 ## Steps to run the project on Raspberry Pi

-Install Raspberry Pi Bullseye 64 bit Operating system.
+Install Raspberry Pi Bullseye 64 bit Operating system.[I recommend to start with a fresh SD card for this project]

 Write the following commands on the Raspberry Pi terminal